-Poland: Abortion 'revolution' means end of old order
+[Feature] Poland: Abortion 'revolution' means end of old order

 "Obviously, the current protests will be used as a justification for the worsening of the pandemic.
 PiS will blame the opposition for that.
 This will serve well their narrative", Flis said.

-But that is probably not enough to absolve PiS from responsibility for mismanaging the health crisis And plunging support is forcing politicians to question Kaczyński's ability to lead the party.
+But that is probably not enough to absolve PiS from responsibility for mismanaging the health crisis.

+And plunging support is forcing politicians to question Kaczyński's ability to lead the party.

 "This is not the first time that Kaczyński seems to be losing it", Flis said.

-In May, Kaczyński pushed for a presidential election which did not take place due to the pandemic.
+In May, Kaczyński pushed for a presidential election which did not take place due to the pandemic, but preparations for which cost the country a fortune.

-He has tried to ban fur-farming, antagonising his rural fan base.
+He has tried to ban fur farming, antagonising his rural fan base.

-He has struggled to contain an internal coalition power struggle between Morawiecki, the moderate PM, and Zbigniew Ziobro, the hawkish justice minister.
+He has also struggled to contain an internal coalition power struggle between Morawiecki, the moderate PM, and Zbigniew Ziobro, its hawkish justice minister.

 And now this: the abortion revolution.